EbbyRaymundo/project-jal/README.md

 - Add dynamic button allocation to the GUI so that a Situation can have more than 4 Choices.
 - Use a GUI library that isn't Swing.
 - Add in a log so the player can see the choices they've been taking.

-## Credits
-Developed by Eberardo Raymundo and William Willis.